Data visualization is the go-to method when you want quick insights into your data.

 To Edit your Overlapping Bar Chart in Google Sheets, follow the simple steps below:

-To organize the variables in category and subcategy in descending order, follow the simple steps below.
+To organize the variables in category and subcategory in descending order, follow the simple steps below.

-An Overlapping Bar chart is similar to a standard Stacked Bar Chart.
-However, unlike a Stacked Diagram, its composite variables start at the baseline.
+An Overlapping Bar chart is similar to a standard Bar Chart.
+However, unlike a Stacked Bar Diagram, its composite variables start at the baseline.

-The chart is best-suited in comparing two distinct variables.
-More so, it’s more valuable than the Stacked Bar Chart, especially if your goal is to display comparison insights.
+The chart is best suited to comparing two distinct variables.
+More so, it’s more valuable than the Bar Chart, especially if your goal is to display comparison insights.

 Data visualization is the go-to method when you want quick insights into your data.

-Like we said, not any visualization design can be used in your data storytelling.
+As we said, no visualization design can be used in your data storytelling.
 Some charts are designed to visualize information in an exploratory way.
-And others are designed to display the composition and comparison of sub-variables contributing to the whole in your data.
+Others are designed to display the composition and comparison of sub-variables contributing to the whole of your data.

 What’s the best tool to visualize data using an Overlapping Bar Chart in Google Sheets?